KevinAtEarth/alpha-searcher/README.md

 4. Select the desired intraday interval from the "Intraday Interval" dropdown.
 5. Click the "Search" button.
 6. The stock data will be displayed below the form.

-## Contributing

-Contributions are welcome!
-Please follow the guidelines below:

-1. Fork the repository on GitHub.
-2. Create a branch for your changes.
-3. Commit your changes and open a pull request.
-4. Ensure that your code follows the existing code style and best practices.
-5. Provide clear and concise documentation for your changes.